 Beginning his association with HART at the first shelter location, Gary worked on permit requirements, software development, and updating computer equipment.
 He helped orchestrate the purchase of HART's current building and was the lead on designing tenant improvements necessary to transform an old single family residence into an animal shelter.
 As Board treasurer, he continues to pursue and evaluate various approaches that will keep HART on solid financial ground.

 Currently, Gary and Susan care for Stuart and Snow, two former HART cats and a standard black poodle named Pal

 Julie was raised in Ohio.
 She holds bachelor’s and master’s degrees and is a certified life coach.
 While technical theatre was her early career choice, she eventually moved to Los Angeles where she worked at the studios until she retired from the industry in 2014.

 Moving to Cambria in 2015, Julie began volunteering with HART soon after and describes herself as “the new kid on the block.”
 She serves on the Meds Team and regularly furnishes a lap for any feline in search of loving attention.
 In addition to fostering post-surgery cats, Julie offers compassionate hospice care for those cats experiencing end-of-life challenges.
+Julie, is a proud member of the ‘Fosters Failure Club’ with 4 fosters that are now permanent members of her household.
 She considers it a privilege to contribute to the wonderful work done by all those who sustain HART.